 If we have a bank holiday Monday, we tend to call it

 On a bank holiday day in the UK, we have a whole bunch of horse racing.
 Something to celebrate?
 Well maybe, if it wasn’t all on the same day.
 I’ve posted this comment many times in the past.
-But it’s worth reminding everybody if you have never traded a bank holiday weekend before.
+But it’s worth reminding everybody if you have never traded a bank holiday or a holiday weekend before.

 Bank holiday racing

 If you are not in the UK, Bank Holidays here bring an extra day off for many people.
 Originally enshrined in law in the Bank Holidays act, they are in essence public holidays.
 But from a sports betting and trading perspective, bank holidays in the UK can bring varying rewards for varying effort.
-The late August Bank Holiday can generally not be that congested and because most of the racing is on the flat.
-The short race times allow many races to run without too many clashing.